sophiagemanuel/Tokyo-Airbnb/README.md

 A bar chart, created with Matplotlib, displays the number of Airbnb listings by neighborhood in Tokyo, Japan.
 ![Number of Listings by Neighborhood in Tokyo, Japan](Resources/barchart_of_neighborhoodlistings_in_tokyo.png) <br>

  - This figure was created using the filtered dataframe, containing the top 15 Airbnbs in the Tokyo region.
 The x-axis shows the neighborhood and the y-axis shows the number of listings.
-From the visualization of the bar chart, it can be determined that Shinjuku Ku has the most lisings.
+From the visualization of the bar chart, it can be determined that Shinjuku Ku has the most listings.
 We can also see that the top 5 neighborhoods had greater than 500 listings each, while the remaining neighborhoods have less than 250 listings. <br>

 **Seaborn was used to design the following visualizations:** <br>